MILGAMMA 50mg/250mcg x 20 tabl

 Milgamma coated tablets are used in adults

-4.2 Dosage and method of administration
+4.2 Dosage and administration

 Dosage